 - Headphones jack

 - sustain pedal plug-in

-Casio also has a light-key version of the CT-S300 which is the LK-S250 (the “LK” designates for lights in the keys).
-While the CT-S300 and LK-S250 are at similar prices, there are two key differences besides the light keys.
+Casio also has a light-key version of the CT-S300, which is the LK-S250 (the “LK” designates for lights in the keys).
+While the CT-S300 and LK-S250 are at similar prices, there are two critical differences besides the light keys.
 The LK-S250 does not have the Pitch Bend wheel but comes with a microphone input jack for you to sing along.

 When a keyboard with a light key may be more fun to play with, it probably also creates some distraction.
 While it is a personal preference, we usually would not recommend the light-key version of the keyboards.